Omnipod Pump

 - You will use your phone and RileyLink compatible device instead of the PDM.
 Be sure to keep the phone and RileyLink close during pairing and insertion because the Pod uses a low-power mode during these activities.

-The Omnipod Common pairing protocol is the same for all pods.
-The difference is that Omnipod requires a RileyLink compatible device and Omnipod DASH does not.
-There are also slight differences in some of the text and graphics, e.g., Omnipod DASH uses a blue needle cap and Omnipod has a clear needle cap.
+The Omnipod Common pairing protocol is the same for all Pods.
+The difference is that Classic or Eros Pods require a RileyLink compatible device and Omnipod 5 and DASH do not.
+There are also slight differences in some of the text and graphics, e.g., Omnipod DASH uses a blue needle cap and both the Classic and Omnipod 5 Pods use a clear needle cap.

-Graphic below shows the Pair Pod screen for Omnipod (left) and Omnipod DASH (right).
+Graphic below shows the Pair Pod screen for Eros (left), DASH (middle) and Omnipod 5 (right).

 Loop walks you through each step of the filling, pairing, priming, attaching and insertion process.